yxiong/udacity-data-analyst/a-b-test/README.md

 I calculate the number of samples needed for each metric using the [online calculator](http://www.evanmiller.org/ab-testing/sample-size.html), with `alpha = 0.05`, `1 - beta = 0.2`.
-The baseline conversion rate and minimum detectable effect (`d_min`) are listed individually below:
+The baseline conversion rate and minimum detectable effect (`d_min`) are listed individually below.
+Also note that the number produced by the online calculator is per branch, and in order to have both control and experiment, we need to double the number of required page views.

 * Gross conversion.
 The baseline conversion rate is 0.20625, and `d_min` is 0.01.
 The required number of samples calculated from the online calculator is 25835.
-Note that this is the number of clicks on "start free trial", and in order to get that number, we need `25835 / 0.08 = 322938` page views.
+Note that this is the number of clicks on "start free trial", and in order to get that number, we need `25835 / 0.08 * 2 = 645875` page views.
 * Retention.
 The baseline retention rate is 0.53, and `d_min` is 0.01.
 The
   required number of samples calculated from the online calculator is 39115.
-Note that this is the number of users who finished the 14 days free trial, and in order to get that number, we need `39115 / 0.08 / 0.20625 = 2370606` page views.
+Note that this is the number of users who finished the 14 days free trial, and in order to get that number, we need `39115 / 0.08 / 0.20625 * 2 = 4741212` page views.
 * Net conversion.
 The baseline conversion rate is 0.1093125, and `d_min` is 0.0075.
-The required number of samples calculated from the online calculator is 27413.
-Note that this is the number of clicks on "start free trial", and in order to get that number, we need `27413 / 0.08 = 342663` page views.
+The required number of samples calculated from the online calculator is 25835.
+Note that this is the number of clicks on "start free trial", and in order to get that number, we need `25835 / 0.08 * 2 = 645875` page views.

-Take the maximum number of required page view, which is 2370606.
-Also note that this is the number of page views needed per branch, and in order to do have both control and experiment, we need to double this number.
-Therefore the total number of page view needed is `2370606 * 2 = 4741212`.
+If we keep the retention rate as a evaluation metric, the number of required pages will be too large (in order to get 4.7 million page views, it takes 117 days of full site traffic, which is not realistic).
+Therefore we decide to drop the retention rate evaluation metric, and use gross conversion and net conversion as evaluation metrics, and the required number of page views is 645875.

 ### Duration vs. Exposure

+We decide to redirect 50% of the traffic to our experiment, and the length of the experiment is therefore `645875 / (40000 * 0.5) = 34.2` days (where 40000 is the baseline number of visitors per day).

+The 50% traffic being redirected to the experiment means that 25% will go to control group and 25% to experiment group, and therefore we risk about a quarter of users seeing an not-yet-evaluated feature.
+This is relatively large risk, and a reluctant choice in order to keep the length of the experiment in a reasonable amount.
+If we reduce the risk by half (sending 12.5% users to see not-yet-evaluted feature), the length will be doubled, taking more than 2 months, which is a little too long.

 Experiment Analysis
 -------------------